ulbrichdennis/ulbrichdennis.github.io/_pages/other.md

 ## Teaching
 ---
 - Some experience in lecturing undergraduate courses:<br>
-basics in linear algebra, stochastics etc.
+Basics in linear algebra, stochastics etc.